 - Swallowing soil contaminated with arsenic.
 Contaminated soil may stick to vegetables, particularly leafy greens.
 Although arsenic is naturally found in soils, there may be elevated levels from historical pesticide use on farmland, especially apple orchards.

-Arsenic can be found in your urine if you were recently exposed to it.
-If you were exposed to it in the last six to 12 months, other tests can measure the levels of arsenic in your blood, fingernails or hair.
+Arsenic can be found in your urine if you recently came in contact with it.
+If you came in contact with arsenic in the last six to 12 months, other tests can measure the levels of arsenic in your blood, fingernails or hair.

 Arsenic in pressure-treated wood